Frequently Asked Questions About Pennsylvania Workers’ Compensation

 What do I do if I know someone who died at work or I think that their death was caused by the type of work that they were doing?

 When someone has died as a result of a work injury, their spouse and dependents may be entitled to workers’ compensation benefits.
-At Cullen Legal, we have both the experience and compassion to help deal with this type of situation.
+We have both the experience and compassion to help deal with this type of situation.